Battle of Cape St. Vincent (1797): Battle

-Though Admiral Jervis still had no idea of the size of the fleet he was up against, during the night came the sounds for which he had been waiting: Spanish signal guns in the fog.
+Though Jervis still had no idea of the size of the fleet he was up against, during the night came the sounds for which he had been waiting: Spanish signal guns in the fog.
 At 2:50 a.m. came the report that the Spanish fleet was some fifteen miles distant.
 By 5:30 a.m., reported them closer still, as a cold and foggy February dawn rose on the British fleet, formed in two lines of battle.
 Jervis turned to his officers on the quarterdeck of Victory and said, "A victory to England is very essential at this moment."
 Jervis put Captain Thomas Troubridge in in the lead.
 At 6:30 a.m., Culloden signalled that she could see five enemy sail to the south east, and along with and turned toward the Spanish ships.
 As they loomed up out of the fog, a signal lieutenant in described them as "thumpers, looming like Beachy Head in a fog."
 On the quarterdeck of Victory, Jervis, Captain Robert Calder and Captain Benjamin Hallowell counted the enemy ships: the British were outnumbered nearly two-to-one.